jolars/qualpal/paper/paper.md

 goal is to maximize the minimum difference among the colors in the palette in order to make the palette as distinct as possible.
 This is a non-trivial problem, since the number of possible palettes grows exponentially with the number of colors in the palette.
-As a result, any given palette can, at best, be optimal only for a specific number of categories (colors).
-Since users may also have specific requirements in terms of, for instance, hue, lightness, saturation, adaptation to CVD, or background color, it is impossible to provide a set of fixed palettes to cover these needs.
+And as the number of colors in a palette _increases_, the minimum distance between colors necessarily _decreases_, since the colors must be spread out more densely in the color space.
+As a result, any given palette can, at best, be optimal only for a particular size.
+And since users may also have specific requirements in terms of, for instance, hue, lightness, saturation, adaptation to CVD, or background color, it is impossible to provide a set of fixed palettes to cover these needs.
 Therefore, there is a need for flexible palette generation tools that can accommodate a wide range of user requirements and preferences.

 This problem has been tackled by, for instance, @glasbey2007, who developed an algorithm based on simulated annealing that is available in the Python